Most people who want to lose weight and get in shape start running on the treadmill or working out on the elliptical.

 And because it mixes resistance training and cardio, it will tone and condition your body at the same time.

 But what results can you realistically expect if you start regularly working out on a StairMaster?
+What will your own StairMaster before and after really look like?

 After just a few weeks of using the StairMaster, your mood and energy levels will improve, and you may even start losing weight — if you can get your diet in check.
+The StairMaster burns a ton of calories!
+But that won’t matter much if you’re not making the effort in the kitchen to track your intake.

 If you keep at it, your core will get stronger, your lower body will look more toned, and your bone mass will improve.
 You’ll also have a reduced risk of injury because your muscles and bones will be stronger.